Online studio at The St Ives School of Art in St Ives

 Over 10 months, you will enjoy a mix of individual tutorials and guidance from our lead tutors Kate Southworth and Greg Humphries, accompanied by a structured and varied creative programme taught by both lead and guest artists.

-Your lead tutor will follow up each class on the following Thursday, to maximise your learning.
+Your lead tutor will follow up each class with a group discussion on the following Thursday morning, to maximise your learning.

 In addition, you will receive a 1 -1 tutorial between every session.
 These will take place between 4pm and 6pm on a Monday, Tuesday or Thursday evening during the first half of the course with Kate Southworth as your lead tutor.
 For the last half of the course these will take place on a Saturday morning with Greg Humphries as your lead tutor.